cfhughes/git-outta-here/README.md

 # git-outta-here

-Quick Brown Fox over the lazy dog
+Quick Brown Fox over the lazy dog and sheep